copperdogma/next-authjs-psql-base-template/docs/e2e-testing.md

 2. **Add Diagnostics**: Include screenshots in key points of your test flow
 3. **Isolation**: Each test should be independent and not rely on state from other tests
 4. **Minimize Flakiness**: Use proper waiting mechanisms and avoid timing-dependent assertions
-5. **Mock External Services**: Always use Firebase emulators instead of production services
+5. **Mock External Services**: Use a dedicated test database instead of production database
 6. **Use the Reliable Runner**: The run-e2e-with-checks.js script handles many common issues automatically
 7. **Avoid Hardcoded URLs**: Never use hardcoded URLs like `http://localhost:3000` - always use relative paths or environment variables
 8. **Consistent State Management**: Use Playwright's `storageState` for authentication rather than custom cookie management